Ilmari Juutilainen

 One of the four double recipients of the Mannerheim Cross 2nd Class, Juutilainen was born in Lieksa, and died in Tuusula.
 His brother was the Finnish Army Captain Aarne Juutilainen, nicknamed "The Terror of Morocco".

 Summary

 Juutilainen flew Fokker D.XXI, Brewster Buffalo, and Messerschmitt Bf 109 fighters.
 He finished the war without a single hit to his plane from enemy fighter airplanes (once he was forced to land after a friendly anti-aircraft gun fired at his Bf 109).
-Like Japanese fighter ace Saburō Sakai, Juutilainen never lost a wingman in combat.
-He also scored the first radar-assisted victory in the Finnish Air Force on 24 March 1943, when he was guided to a Soviet Pe-2 by a German radar operator, who was testing out the freshly delivered radar sets, that officially became operational 3 days later.
+Juutilainen never lost a wingman in combat.
+He also scored the first radar-assisted victory in the Finnish Air Force on 24 March 1943, when he was guided to a Soviet Pe-2 by a German radar operator, who was testing out the freshly delivered radar sets, which officially became operational three days later.

 Military career

 Juutilainen entered the Finnish military on 9 September 1932 for his compulsory military service, serving as a pilot in the Finnish Air Force starting in 1935.
 On 1 May 1935, Juutilainen was promoted to sergeant.
 He was transferred to LeLv 24, operating from Utti, on March 3, 1939.
 In October 1939, with the situation worsening, the squadron moved to Immola, closer to the Finnish-Soviet frontier.
 During the Winter War (which broke on 30 November 1939) Juutilainen flew the Fokker D.XXI.
 He scored his first victory on 19 December 1939, shooting down an Ilyushin DB-3 bomber and damaging two more.
 At the end of the Winter War, Juutilainen had achieved one shared and two individual victories.

 During the Continuation War, Juutilainen served in 3/LeLv 24, flying a Brewster B-239 "Buffalo".

 On 21 July 1941, Juutilainen and five other Buffaloes scrambled to intercept Soviet fighters from 65th ShAP that were strafing Finnish troops near Käkisalmi.
 During that sortie, he destroyed a Polikarpov I-153 'Chaika', making him an "ace" in the Brewster Buffalo.